💸 Have a friend who needs a new bank account? Connect them with ING and earn €50!

 4. Loosdrechtse Plassen

-Loosdrechtse Plassen is a little out of the way if you live in Utrecht but still a great swimming spot.
+Loosdrechtse Plassen is a little out of the way if you live in Utrecht, but still a great swimming spot.

 The best place to access the water is from De Strook, where boats dock.
-There is no sandy beach so you’ll just have to jump off the dock and climb out.
+There is no sandy beach, so you’ll just have to jump off the dock and climb out.

 5. IJmeer

-It can be tricky to take find a spot to jump in here as the riverside bank is covered in rocks, so I’d recommend jumping off the jetty located on Wim Noordhoekkade at the very end of the IJBurg neighbourhood.
+It can be tricky to find a spot to jump in here as the riverside bank is covered in rocks, so I’d recommend jumping off the jetty located on Wim Noordhoekkade at the very end of the IJBurg neighbourhood.

 You can use the ladder to ease into the water or just jump directly off the jetty.